 A C-Section is a major surgery and your body will need time to heal.
 The average hospital stay after is 3-4 days after delivery.
 If there happen to be any complications your hospital stay can become extended.
 Once you leave the hospital the total time for recovery can be up to six weeks.

-How Can I Ensure a Quick Recovery Time?
+How Can I Ensure a Quick Recovery from a C-Section Procedure?

 There are 3 main things you can do to ensure a quick recovery time.